Episode #403 (Originally aired 09/16/16)

 I think you need to lighten up.

-Honestly, I've been to those events, and I'll never forget being at the 2001 World Series, Game 7, between the Arizona Diamondbacks and the New York Yankees.
+Honestly, I've been to those those events, and I'll never forget being at the 2001 World Series, Game 7, between the Arizona Diamondbacks and the New York Yankees.

 This was not long after September 11th.
+Right.

 And the B-1 bomber flew right over the stadium.
+We were celebrating America.

 We were honoring, Bill, the military men and women who defend us and put their lives on the line.
+I will always cherish the family.

+so that we can be fighting.
 I've always cherished the moment when Ralph Reed told me to lighten up.

 But here's another thing.

 The police union in Santa Clara, which is where the 49ers practice, threatened to walk off the job.
+They said what he did was creating a hostile work environment.

-Now, they did show up for work.
+Now they did show up for work.

 The only people who didn't were the Rams.

-But is that really where we are in America, where the police are threatening to not show up?
+But is that really where we are in America where the police are threatening to not show up?
+They do realize they work for us, don't they?

 Do we have to all agree that all of them do their jobs perfectly before they show up?
+What a bunch of oversensitive babies.

-I just noticed the Wall Street or the New York Times had an editorial today by Bill Bratton, who is a very well-known and very well-respected leader in community policing and police reforms across the country.
+I just noticed the Wall Street, or the New York Times had an editorial today by Bill Bratton, who is a very well-known and very well-respected leader in community policing and police reforms across the country.

 He was here in Los Angeles.
+He was in New York twice.

 He's retiring today after a very long time, starting in Boston.
+I mean,

 these are

-And by the way, the national union.
+These are police units.
+And by the way, the national.

-And, like, let's not forget that, right?
+We get better and better every generation, right?
+And like, let's not forget that, right?

-Like, better at what?
+Better at what?

-Better at closer to fulfilling the ideal of the declaration.
+Better at closer to fulfilling the ideal of the

+declaration.
 Mostly, yeah.

+The police union, by the way, the national one, endorsed Trump today.
 So if you want to really mend fences with the minority community,

-They were lined up with them, protecting them,
+They were lined up with them,

 knowing that we have a right to protest.
+Supporting their right to protest.

 Healing is in truth-telling and coming together, not in shutting it down and saying, I won't protect them.

-And the most salient point is, as offended as they were, they showed up and they did their job.
+And the most salient point is: as offended as they were, they showed up and they did their job.

-And I, for one, will say there are hundreds of thousands of men and women who make up the thin blue line that separate us
+I, for one, will say there are hundreds of thousands of men and women who make up the thin blue line that separate us

 from those who would kill or